yusefmosiah/Choir.chat/docs/architecture_reorganization_plan_mcp.md

 *   **`reasoning` stream:**  For emitting tokens representing the reasoning process of the phase.
 This stream is optional and may be empty for phases without explicit reasoning steps.
 *   **`answer` stream:** For emitting the final output tokens of the phase.

+[reconsider this: maybe leverage sequential thinking tool to abstract over reasoning, such that reasoning doesnt always come first. or maybe use pydantic types to have "thoughts" precede the answer. options...]

 Each MCP server will:

 *   **Random Model Selection:**  Each server will randomly select a model at initialization from the list returned by `get_tool_compatible_models(config)` in `langchain_utils.py` (for random model mode).